 So even though the days are very short, the air temperature is very cold, and the ground is frozen there is still activity taking place.

-begin the process well before the snow is gone.
+Over the winter I will be looking at what to plant.
+Will order the necessary equipment and seeds and begin the process well before the snow is gone.
 A wheel barrow was donated last month as well as some smaller equipment.
 All is progressing quite well.